genetic-reverse-engineer/genetic-reverse-engineer.github.io/notes/uci-51a.md

 ![](./uci-51a/uci-51a__L9__inductive-effect.png)
 * Increasing electronegativity will increase the inductive effect, thus increasing acidity (the "desire" for it to donate a proton/Hydrogen)
 * OH (Hydroxyl group), CN (cyano group), and NO2 (nitro group) are `electron-withdrawing groups` (EWG), but they can't be assigned EN because that is a uniquely atomic property.
 Nitro group has the strongest effect; in fact, more powerful than Fluorine.
 * Aside: CH3 is a methyl group.
 The methyl group makes it less acidic.
-The reason is that the methyl group is slightly electron donating.
+The reason is that the methyl group is slightly electron donating (as opposed to proton donating).
 Thus the conjugate base is less stable and thus less acidic
 * Reviewed:
   1. Elemental Effect
   2. Inductive effect